Cavia: Former taxonomic controversy

 Cavia is classified in order Rodentia, although there was once a minority belief in the scientific community that evidence from mitochondrial DNA and proteins suggested the Hystricognathi might belong to a different evolutionary offshoot, and therefore a different order.
 If this had been so, it would have been an example of convergent evolution.
 However, this uncertainty is largely of historical interest, as abundant molecular genetic evidence now conclusively supports classification of Cavia as rodents.
 This evidence includes draft genome sequences of Cavia porcellus and several other rodents.

 Species

 Historically, there has been little consensus in regard to the number of Cavia forms and their taxonomic affiliations.
-Morphological characters differentiating between Cavia species are limited and levels of inter and intra specific morphologic variation have not been well documented, thus, interpretations have varied and resulted in very different taxonomic conclusions.
-Three scientists disagreed on the number of species, Tate(1935) recognized 11 species, while Cabrera(1961) recognized 7, and Huckinghaus(1961) recognized only 3.
+Morphological characters differentiating between Cavia species are limited and levels of inter- and intraspecific morphologic variation have not been well documented, thus, interpretations have varied and resulted in very different taxonomic conclusions.
+Three scientists disagreed on the number of species, Tate (1935) recognized 11 species, while Cabrera (1961) recognized seven, and Huckinghaus (1961) recognized only three.
 Recent scientific compilations have generally followed either Cabrera or Huckinghaus.

 At least five wild species of guinea pig are recognised, in addition to the domestic form: